Netflix/spectator/README.md

   private final Timer requestLatency;
   private final DistributionSummary responseSizes;

-  // We can pass in the registry to make unit testing easier public Server(ExtendedRegistry registry) {
+  // We can pass in the registry to make unit testing easier.
+Outside of tests it should typically
+  // be bound to Spectator.registry() to make sure data goes to the right place. public Server(ExtendedRegistry registry) {
     this.registry = registry;